 However, it should be noted; there’s no penalty for refusing to take part in a DRE evaluation.

 Our DWI Defense Team Challenges Blood/Breath Tests

-Attorney Tad Nelson is a staunch advocate for its clients who have been arrested for drunk driving related offenses in Houston and need expert DWI attorneys that can make the problem go away, call our law office at 713-489-7373.
+Attorney Tad Nelson is a staunch advocate for clients of ours who were arrested for drunk driving related offenses in Houston.
+If you need experienced DWI attorneys that can make the problem go away, call our law office at 713-489-7373.

-When defending our clients against prosecution, we challenge the validity of breath tests, the reliability of breath test, the training/credentials of the person charged with conducting the test, the science behind the testing, as well as the maintenance of the machine used in your particular case, certifications and credentials of all parties involved during the administration of the breath testing, qualifications and experience of the technician who services the equipment used to conduct the testing, and whether or not the officer considered your personal circumstances from a position concerning potential interference(s) with the final test results.
+When defending our clients against prosecution, we challenge the validity of breath tests, the reliability of breath test, the training/credentials of the person charged with conducting the test, the science behind the testing, the maintenance of the machine used in your particular case, certifications and credentials of all parties involved during the administration of the breath testing, qualifications and experience of the technician who serviced the equipment used to conduct the testing, and whether or not the officer considered your personal circumstances from a position concerning potential interference(s) with the final test results.

 There are number of other DWI defense strategies at our disposal that may be available to us depending on your history, the details of your situation, and other factors.

 Talk with Attorney Tad Nelson About Your Case

-We have proven techniques that we have used in a routine fashion to beat Houston’s prosecuting attorneys in court, to secure not guilty verdicts from jurors, as well as proven strategies to influence case dismissals.
+We have proven techniques that we’ve used in a routine fashion to beat Houston’s prosecuting attorneys in court.
+Our strategies help to secure not guilty verdicts from jurors and to influence case dismissals by DWI courts.

 If you submitted to a blood or breath test as a result being stopped, and were arrested under the pretense of “Suspicion of DWI” in Houston, contact attorney Tad Nelson for help.